 You can help to minimise the cost of your certification by reducing the number or re-inspections you require.
 This can be done by ensuring that all modifications meet the relevant technical requirements (LVV Standards, LVV Information Sheets, NZ Car Construction Manual) prior to your certification, and also that all modifications and rectifications have been carried out in a tradesman-like manner.

 Remember that your LVV Certifier is carrying out his certifications in a professional capacity, much like an engineer, dentist or doctor, and as such, will charge a fair and reasonable hourly rate, taking into consideration his business costs and overheads, and the liability that each certifier must carry for the life of the vehicle while the certification plate remains.
-We’ve put together a couple of examples, broken down into approximate dollar figures, so that you can see exactly where your money goes.

 Can my car be certified with suspension measuring under 100mm ground clearance?